bitgrin/bitgrin/CONTRIBUTING.md

 Find an area you can help with and do it.
 Open source is about collaboration and open participation.
 Try to make your code look like what already exists and submit a pull request.

 The [list of issues](https://github.com/bitgrin/bitgrin/issues) is a good place to start, especially the ones tagged as "help wanted" (but don't let that stop you from looking at others).
 If you're looking for additional ideas, the code includes `TODO` comments for minor to major improvements.
-Grep is your friend.
+Use _Search in files_ in your code editor, or `grep "TODO" -r --exclude-dir=target --exclude-dir=.git .`.

 Additional tests are rewarded with an immense amount of positive karma.